 - You know EXACTLY what your dog eats as you put it together freshly every day

-- A lot of products we already have in the fridge can be used even if they have recently passed their sell by date or have gone “off”
+- A lot of products we already have in the fridge can be used even if they have recently passed their sell-by date or have gone “off”

 - Many butchers would discard the stuff we can feed our dogs which also makes feeding our dogs cheap, often cheaper than the dry food (if vet bills are included then it’s definitely a lot cheaper!)

 It is our responsibility as dog owners to care for our animals.
 This is why feeding has to involve more than going to the supermarket to buy a bag of food without reading the ingredients.
 How can a simple “guideline” on a dry food bag tell you the amount your dog needs?
 Your dog may be the exact same breed and age as the dog next door who never gets exercised.
-You, a responsible owner, may take your dog out 3 times a day and let it fetch a ball until it’s tired while the neighbour’s dog is only let out in the garden now and again.
+You, a responsible owner, may take your dog out 3 times a day and let it fetch a ball until it’s tired while the neighbor’s dog is only let out in the garden now and again.
 How can these dogs need the same amount of food?
-Simple questions like this switch the light on and make you realise that this is just another way of marketing…
+Simple questions like this switch the light on and make you realize that this is just another way of marketing…

 Make a change and your dog’s health will prove to you that you made the right decision.
+And if you can, start early with raw feeding your puppies.

 Written by Ursula Furter, from Avonwolf Malinois, for BreedingBusiness.com.